RealWagmi/anon-integration-guide/projects/compound-v3/README.md

     - "Deposit 222 USDS in @compound-v3"

 2. APR Queries

     - "Get lend APR for USDC on Ethereum in @compound-v3"
     - "What is the borrow APR on Base for WETH in @compound-v3"
     - "View supply APR for wstETH from Compound V3"
     - "Check borrow APR for AERO on base on Compound"

+3. Position Queries
+    - "Get lend position for USDT on Ethereum in @compound-v3"
+    - "Show all lend position on Arbitrum in @compound-v3"

 ## Pain Points Solved